Citizens Insurance Co of Canada v Parsons: Incorporation of federal companies

 Taschereau J, in his opinion, had expressed concern that if the Parliament of Canada did not possess the power to regulate companies under the trade and commerce power, it did not have the power to incorporate companies either.
 Smith declared that the federal incorporation power arose from s.
 91's introductory words:

 S. 92(11) gave the provincial legislatures power over "The Incorporation of Companies with Provincial Objects" so Smith declared:

 However, the power to incorporate does not confer the exclusive right to regulate contracts.

-Aftermath
+Significance of the decision

 Parsons had constitutional and political consequences: